ajc2/sbdoc-cc/sysdoc/sysvars.md

 ## VERSION ##
 Read-only.
 An integer in the form `&HXXYYZZZZ` telling the current system version.
-The `ZZZZ` portion appears to be little-endian, thus supporting tertiary versions up to 65535.
+The `ZZZZ` portion appears to be a little-endian word, thus supporting tertiary versions up to 65535.
 In 3.2.1, it was `&H03020100`.